-What is a back-office?
+What is a Back Office?

-Last updated: 2023-02-20
+Last updated: 2025-02-12

-The back office (back end office) is a designation for a business processes which are focused on operation and handling all the tasks necessary to keep a company functioning.
+The back office (back end office) is a designation for business processes which are focused on operation and handling all tasks necessary to keep a company functioning.
 In other words back office is covering support processes of a company.
 Its goals is to support employees and improve the efficiency of the company.

 What is back-office

-Every company's back office looks different and job can vary depending on the size of the company and the industry.
+Every company's back office looks different and the job can vary depending on the size of the company and the industry.
 Here are some examples of back-office jobs, with basic information about their primary responsibilities.

 • Office manager